-before modulation, the modulating signal has its high-frequencies boosted by a HP filter; this filtering is called emphasizing.
-At demodulator's input the SNR of high-frequencies is above FET and the demodulated signal is no longer captured by noise.
-Still, this processing distorts the spectrum of the original signal, so the spectrum of the demodulated signal should be restored by a LP filtering, called de-emphasizing.

-- the frequency characteristics of the two filters employed by the commercial FM transmissions are shown in the adjoining figure.
-The cut-off frequencies employed are $f_1=2.1$ kHz and $f_2=f{mM}=15$ kHz.

-- the effect of the emphasizing/de-emphasizing upon the quality of the demodulated signal is measured by the ratio between the power of noise the for the transmission employing E-D, P{Noe-d} , and the noise power for the transmission that does not use E-

-D, P{No} ; both powers are evaluated at the demodulator's output.
-The expression of this ratio is given in (A.26); for the commercial FM transmissions $\lambda = 13$ dB. $\lambda = P{Noe-d} / P{No} = \omega{mM}^2 / 3\omega_1^2$; (A.26)
+- before modulation, the modulating signal has its high-frequencies boosted by a HP filter; this filtering is called emphasizing.
+So, at demodulator's input the SNR of high-frequencies is above FET and the demodulated signal is no longer captured by noise - Still, this processing distorts the spectrum of the original signal, so the spectrum of the demodulated signal should be restored by a LP filtering, called de-emphasizing. - the frequency characteristics of the two filters employed by the commercial FM transmissions are shown in the adjoining figure.
+The cut-off frequencies employed are f_1 =2.1 kHz and f_2 = f{mM} =15 kHz. - the effect of the emphasizing-de-emphasizing upon the quality of the demodulated signal is measured by the ratio between the power of noise the for the transmission employing E-D, P{Noe-d} , and the power of the noise for the transmission that does not employ E-D, P{No} ; both powers are evaluated at the demodulator's output.
+The expression of this ratio is given in (A.26); for the commercial FM transmissions $\lambda = 13$ dB.